Can your twins sleep in the same bedroom?

 When the time comes to move out of the cribs, you’ll probably want two beds, too.
 You should be able to fit two twin-sized beds (yes, they call them twin beds) in the floorspace of even a small bedroom.
 Alternatively, you can look at bunk beds or a trundle bed to economize space.

-Advantages of Sharing a Room
+Advantages of Twins Sharing a Room

 - You only have to decorate one room.